kgateway-dev/kgateway/test/kubernetes/testutils/actions/README.md

 # Actions

-A [ClusterAction](./action.go) is a function that will be executed against the cluster to mutate its state.

 Actions are intended to mirror actions that users of the product can take.
 We group these actions in a package associated with the tools that users would rely on (`glooctl`, `kubectl`..etc).

 If you intend to introduce a new action, please follow this approach: